kiborisov/paris-mini-data-pipeline-e2e/README.md

 **Aesthetic score metadata gap.** The aesthetic score column was missing from the initial metadata pull, which meant every shard came out with aesthetic 0.00 across the board.
 I fixed that by pulling the column through properly and re-running.

 **Leftover shards from previous runs.** After the re-run, I noticed 4 out of 17 total shard files on disk still had zeroed aesthetic scores.
-These were leftover shards from the first run that still carried the old metadata — they had full data (latents, embeddings, captions), just zeroed aesthetic scores.
+These were leftover shards from the first run that still carried the old metadata.
+They had full data (latents, embeddings, captions), just zeroed aesthetic scores.
 At the time, the sharding script (`07_shard.py`) didn't clean previous `.tar` outputs before writing new ones, so the 4 leftover files coexisted with the 13 correct shards from run #2.
 The shard viewer's health checks are what caught this.
 I fixed this by making Stage 7 clean existing shard outputs by default (`clean_expert_shards: true`).
 There is also a possibility that some LAION records simply don't have aesthetic scores attached; to close the loop I'd either compute aesthetic scores using LAION's predictor or re-run with stricter metadata validation.

 **Shard viewer as a debugging tool.** The FastAPI + React viewer (above) started as a quick debugging tool but ended up being the fastest way to audit data quality without writing throwaway scripts.
 It caught the leftover shard issue and made it easy to spot patterns in the cluster assignments.